Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Outdated or Defective Electrical Panels

-When a breaker fails to trip, the circuit protection that the entire electrical safety system depends on doesn’t function.
+When a breaker fails to trip, the circuit protection that the entire electrical safety system depends on does not function.
 The conductor overheats, the insulation degrades, and the conditions for ignition develop inside a wall cavity where no one sees them.
 Property managers who know they have Federal Pacific or Zinsco equipment in their buildings are managing a known, documented fire risk every day they defer replacement.

 Overloaded Circuits